Date of Award

 Two specific aspects of Middle Kingdom Egyptian apotropaia, amethyst amulets and inscribed ivory wands, are connected by their religious, magical, and mythological connotations.
 The shared significance of these objects is made clear by iconographic similarities and textual references.
 The wands in particular are shown to represent a particular mythological moment, the return of the Solar Eye of Re to Egypt.
 Both amethyst objects and ivory wands reference this important mythological event in ways that illustrate the multi-level importance of the myth in the cultural landscape of the Middle Kingdom Egyptians.

-(2014).Amethyst, apotropaia, and the Eye of Re [Master’s thesis, the American University in Cairo].
+(2014).Amethyst, apotropaia, and the Eye of Re [Thesis, the American University in Cairo].
 AUC Knowledge Fountain.

 Hackley, Laurel.
 Amethyst, apotropaia, and the Eye of Re.
 2014.
-American University in Cairo, Master's thesis.
+American University in Cairo, Thesis.
 AUC Knowledge Fountain.